JihunDev/JihunDev/README.md

 - 🔭 I’m currently working on researching autonomous driving and working on GNSS RTK and IMU.
 - 🌱 I’m currently learning on Python and Django.
 - 💬 Ask me about C,Cpp and Python
-- 📫 How to reach me: My E-Mail
+- 📫 How to reach me: e-Mail
 - 😄 Pronouns: Embedded Linux, Autonomus Driving, Firmware
+- 👍 Favorite programming quote
+> "Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program."
+> - Linus Torvalds
 ---
 <details>
   <summary>Some other facts about me-e-e</summary>